R-Chandler/The-Tomb/README.md

 - Going forward there are opportunities link to google sheets or a database to track users high scores.
 - Additionally with refactoring the code i would look to make the tomb have a more random construction making each run through a different experience.

+### Additional Considerations
+If i had more time to work on this project i would like to add these additional features to the game / code.

+- Coloured text to make the important pieces of text or headings stand out.
+- Have the print statements display word by word instead of appearing instantaneously to improve readability.
+- Convert the global variables into a player class to reduce the amount of code and improve its quality.
+- Move the data structures holding the room data and the game instructions to a separate json file.

 ## Technologies Used
 - Python 3
 - Pip for installing additional Python packages